shea-parkes/neovim-config/README.md

 I like the philosophy of emacs, but the pragmatism of vim.
 I like the community around neovim.

+## Packaging Decision

+I went with Pathogen combined with git submodules.
+Somewhat to keep it simple.
+Somewhat to be in complete control of when a plugin is updated.
+And partly to keep myself familiar with git submodules.

 ## Installation / Setup (Windows)

 I'm currently done using NeoVim on windows.
 Look in the git history here for some out-of-date sourcing instructions.

 ## Installation / Setup (Linux)

-Follow the standard NeoVim instructions.
-Currently pushing folks to use the AppImage style.
+Install NeoVim with the standard NeoVim instructions.
+They are currently pushing folks to use the AppImage style.

+Clone this repo into your desired/configured config location (with the `--recursive` flag to get the plugin submodules).
+Consider going in and deleting the nested submodules of `vim-jedi` (this forces that plugin to use `jedi` from your active virtualenv).

 ## Updating plugins